AammarTufail/biol217_2025/Tutorial_Day3.md

 ## Quality Assessment of Assemblies

 [quast](https://quast.sourceforge.net/quast ) is a **QU**ality **AS**sessment **T**ool to evaluate genome assembly.
 You will use it to evaluate the results coming from [megahit](https://github.com/voutcn/megahit ).\
 First you need to run quast.
-Using the terminal go to the quast folder, then use the following command:
+Using the terminal go to the assembly folder, then use the following command:

 ```ssh
 metaquast -t 6 -o ? -m 1000 ?